A collection of handcrafted swinging bed ideas.

-It has been two years – almost exactly to the day – since I wrote about the promise to myself of the “one day” Swinging Porch Bed.
-Now, it’s Happy Mother’s Day – Early Birthday to me!
-More recently, I posted about our custom stairway gate Larry built.
-What I didn’t tell you was that Larry had contacted me after seeing his swing featured on Atticmag – he was the original craftsman for the to-die-for local home store swing.
+It has been two years — almost exactly to the day — since I wrote about the promise to myself of a special treat for my porch “one day” in my original post with ideas for Swinging Porch Beds.
+Now, it’s Happy Mother’s Day and early Birthday to me!
+Recently, I posted about our Custom Stairway Gates, including one Larry built for me.
+What I didn’t tell you was that Larry contacted me after seeing his swing featured on Atticmag — he was the original craftsman for the to-die-for local home store swing.
 I want to adopt Larry.

-During our meeting, we decided to use salvaged wood from a house tear down.
-Simple slats run along the sides and back, and the swing was given a light stain.
-Five outdoor pillows coordinate with the Sunbrella cover with contrasting welt on the twin size mattress – all ordered online (sources listed below).
+During our meeting to discuss Larry building a swinging porch bed for me, we decided to use salvaged wood from a house tear down.
+I wanted simple slats to run along the sides and back and a light stain on the swing.
+Once it was in place I added five outdoor pillows.
+Those coordinate with the twin-size mattress with Sunbrella cover with contrasting welt.
+I ordered all of those online — see the sources below.
 The custom Dryfast foam mattress is the same material used for boat cushions.
-If needed, you can literally clean it with a hose and let dry.
-A fast drying, non-molding material was important, since harsh winds blow rain to back of the veranda.
-It has a Dacron wrap, so it was easy to wrestle into the zippered cover.
-I wrapped up the gift giving with a reversible quilt for chilly nights.
-It’s airy cotton voile is diamond quilted by hand, and so soft.
+If needed, you can literally clean it with a hose and let it dry.
+A fast drying material, and one that wouldn’t mold, was important since harsh winds blow rain to back of the veranda.
+The mattress has a Dacron wrap, so it was easy to wrestle into the zippered cover.
+I wrapped up my “gift” with a reversible quilt for chilly nights.
+Made of airy cotton voile, the quilt is diamond quilted by hand and so soft.

-This lakehouse swinging bed belongs to an Atticmag reader that lives in my area.
+This lakehouse swinging bed belongs to an Atticmag reader who happens to live in my area.
 Natalie contacted me asking for Larry’s information.
 The same salvaged wood was used, but with a painted distressed finish.
 The slat pattern was taken from the tear down home’s porch railing.
 Natalie covered the chains with burlap for a more finished look.

-The front apron on this swing bed features a pattern.
-Mattress ticking material used on the cover gives this one a vintage look.
-More screen porch owners are incorporating side weatherproof sides tables and outdoor lamps.
+The front apron on this swinging porch bed features a pattern.
+Mattress ticking material used on the cover lends a vintage look.
+Screen porch owners often incorporating weatherproof sides tables and outdoor lamps.
 Anything goes when creating comfort.

-I love the linear lines and dark color of these swinging porch beds (the second one is barely showing on the far left).
+I love the linear lines and dark color of this pair of swinging porch beds (the second one is barely showing on the far left).
 Color and materials are kept simple so that nothing takes away from that fantastic view.
 These swings, and others shown, are hanging by rope.
-Larry said he has used marine grade rope in the past, but even it tends to get stretched – unleveling the swing.
+Larry said he has used marine grade rope in the past but even it tends to stretch — unleveling the swing.

-With its purple shutters and clapboard siding, this porch screams a fun homeowner lives here.
+With its purple shutters and clapboard siding, this porch screams “fun homeowner lives here!”
 The arms on this swinging bed are extremely low.
 And while it is a pretty setting, the large pillows leave little room to relax.

 This red swing also used a deep box covered mattress that is partially hidden by the swing apron, like mine.
-I mix of materials and colors of the furniture leads to a country casual porch.
+I prefer a mix of materials and colors for furniture as that leads to a country casual porch.

-You might have noticed in the before photo that Mr Shops was in the middle of replacing the old spindles with copper.
+As an aside, here is Mr. Shops in the middle of replacing the old spindles on the porch railing with copper.
 They’ll get a nice patina in no time… or should I say in less time than it took me to get a swinging porch bed!
-We also added copper to the side screens to keep the pets off the screens.
-The copper tubing was something I wanted to use instead of wrought iron when we were building, and Mr Shops finally agreed to replace.
+We also added copper to the side screens to keep the pets off.
+Copper tubing was something I wanted to use instead of wrought iron when we were building and Mr Shops finally agreed.
 He’s a keeper.

 Sunbrella mattress cover, Henna with Weston Ginger welt – OutdoorFabrics.com